JasonDoesTooMuch/Cybersecurity/01_Qwiklabs_Labs/Windows-VM.md

 ## What i learned

-- I learned VM is alot slower than if it was indepedent, which enhanced my understanding of how OS is loaded
+- I learned that a virtual machine runs slower than a physical (independent) machine, which helped me understand how an operating system runs when it does not have direct access to hardware
-- Control panel allows you to configure internet, date and time, change users, hardware overview, system and security, etc
+- I explored the Control Panel, which allows you to configure system settings such as network connections, date and time, user accounts, and device settings
-- Task Manager shows apps being used and displays how much of the CPU is being used by each application
+- I used Task Manager to view running application and see how much CPUand memroy each process is using
-- Server manager -- shows disk volume and also servers
-- Clicking Windows administrative will direct to a shortcut too all the applications windows offers
+- I also learned about Server Manager, which displays information about storage volumes nad system roles
+- I also learned about Server Manager, which displays information about storage volumes and system roles
+- Finally i noticed that the "Windows Administrative Tools" section provides shortcuts to advanced system managment applications